mainmatter/playbook/src/development-process/README.md

 All design work should eventually result in a design system evolving for the respective project, independently of its nature or scope.
-The design system is a structured, multi-level framework where each layer builds on top of the elements defined in the previous one, going from simple to complex, e.g.:
+The design system is a structured, multi-level UI framework where each layer builds on top of the elements defined in the previous one, going from simple to complex, e.g.:

-- basic rules around font choices and color schemes build the foundation for the design system
+- Basic rules around font choices and color schemes build the foundation for the design system
-- atomic elements like buttons, labels and inputs are the building blocks for all higher level elements
+- Atomic elements like buttons, labels and inputs are the building blocks for all higher level elements
-- components are built on top of atomic elements and/or other components and resemble groups of lower level elements that function as a unit like search forms, headers etc.
+- Components are built on top of atomic elements and/or other components and resemble groups of lower level elements that function as a unit like search forms, headers etc.
-- components are arranged in particular ways to compose actual pages or screens for an application
+- Components are arranged in particular ways to compose actual pages or screens for an application

 A design system will ensure consistency across all of the UI of an application